Students must meet all degree requirements as specified in their catalog year.

 - This policy may not be used in concert with any other academic forgiveness policy impacting particular academic term(s).

-For further information or to apply for academic renewal, contact the Evaluations Office, 559.278.4076.
+For further information or to apply for academic renewal, contact the Degree Advising Office, 559.278.4076.

 - Leaves are not approved for students in disqualified status or on contract to remove academic deficiencies.